 Keeping Kids Safe

-Young children are especially vulnerable — they can drown in less than 2 inches (6 centimeters) of water.
-That means drowning can happen where you’d least expect it — the sink, the toilet bowl, fountains, buckets, inflatable pools, or small bodies of standing water around your home, such as ditches filled with rainwater.
+Young children are particularly at risk since they can drown in water that is less than two inches (6 centimetres) deep.Accordingly, drowning can occur in unexpected places. — the sink, the toilet bowl, fountains, buckets, inflatable pools, or small bodies of standing water around your home, such as ditches filled with rainwater.
 Always watch children closely when they’re in or near any water.

 If you don’t already, it’s a good idea to learn how to swim, and kids older than 4 years should learn, too (check the local recreation center for classes taught by qualified instructors).
 Kids who are younger (but older than age 1) also might benefit from swimming lessons, but check with your doctor first.